alankrantas/alankrantas.github.io/README.md

 ### Responsive Layouts

-The site is implemented with functional responsive web design (RWD) using Svelte and/or CSS.

-Each mode may have multiple layout and CSS style variations based on different resolutions (`1200`, `996`, `768` and `576` px).
+Each mode may have multiple layout and CSS style adjustments based on different resolutions (`1200`, `996`, `768` and `576` px), using Svelte template syntax, CSS or Bootstrap classes.

-Both main and view mode will be squashed to a single column when the screen width is smaller than `992` px.
+Both main and view mode will be squashed into a single column when the screen width becomes smaller than `992` px.

 Some reusable components, like `Image` and `Showcase`, has properties to control the component responsive behavior under different resolutions.